Bitex2635/Neural-DNA-Gene-Construction-Intelligence-/README.md

 been working very hard on; continuing in the past repositories of technology production you will see the progress and advancement that has been in the technology created in our code.
-@bitex2635 will like to introduce you to the very new and one of a kind Operating system built for the most intelligent and smartest users of them all a hands free link to data and information.
+@bitex2635 will like to introduce you to the very new and one of a kind Operating system built for the most intelligent and smartest users of them all; ("A hands free link to data and information").